 Preparation makes the writing process faster and more personal.
 Before you begin drafting, collect the following:

-- Classroom examples that show their teaching philosophy in action — lessons, student outcomes, or community involvement.
+Classroom examples that show their teaching philosophy in action (lessons or student outcomes)

 How to structure a letter of recommendation for a teacher